 - First, arrange your internship with the UMBC Career Center.
-Register your internship for PRAC 98 or 99 on UMBCworks using these instructions or schedule an appointment with Beth Rudoy (firstname.lastname@example.org) online or by calling 410-455-2216.
+Register your internship for PRAC 98 or 99 on Handshake using these instructions or schedule an appointment with Michelle Breen, firstname.lastname@example.org, online or by calling 410-455-2216.
 Once registered, the Career Center will send you an email confirmation for your enrollment in PRAC 98 or 99, with instructions for requesting credit.

-- You can then go ahead and register for MGMT 399.
+- You need to then register for MGMT 399.

 Frequently Asked Questions: